presslabs/cobalt/docs/planning/environment.md

 It expects that this information is given as a list of participating servers at the start of the daemon / main process.

-All connections to ETCD will be done though a DNS an it will know which servers are down and route accordingly.
+All connections to ETCD will be done though a DNS and it will know which servers are down and route accordingly.
 Possibilities: AWS Route 53, HA Proxy at a known address.

 #### Daemon